-"Our defense is doing a great of getting the puck out of our zone.
-That's where we've had our problems," Roberts said.
-"We haven't done a very good job of supporting our defense.
-There use to be too much gap between our defense and our forwards.
+""Our defense is doing a great job of getting the puck out of our zone.
+That's where we've had our problems,"" Roberts said. ""We haven't done a very good job of supporting our defense.
+There used to be too much gap between our defense and our forwards.
 That's the difference in our game right now.
-We're a five man group right now that is supporting each other."
+We're a five-man group right now that is supporting each other.""

-Marchment, a defenseman, scored his first goal of the season, and the 39th of his 16-year career at 2:46 of the second period.
-He skating in alone and slipped a backhander past goalie Manny Legace.
+Marchment, a defenseman, scored his first goal of the season -- and the 39th of his 16-year career -- at 2:46 of the second period.
+He skated in alone and slipped a backhander past goalie Manny Legace.

 Domi, Toronto's enforcer, scored his third of the season at 13:24, redirecting Robert Reichel's centering pass.